-On the 1st of July, Judy NAJNUDEL in the S3AM team, will defend her thesis called:
+On the 1st of July, Judy NAJNUDEL in the S3AM team, has defended her thesis called:

 Power-Balanced Modeling of Nonlinear Electronic Components and Circuits for Audio Effects

 Her thesis is directed by Thomas HELIE, CNRS, head of the S3AM team, STMS (Ircam, Sorbonne Université, CNRS, ministère de la Culture) and co-directed by David ROZE (CNRS-STMS) and Rémy MÜLLER (UVI).

 It was at IRCAM, Stravinsky room, but you can follow it through the IRCAM's YouTube channel: https://youtu.be/v3tq6A--WuE

 Bernhard Maschke - Rapporteur - Professeur, Université Lyon 1

 Udo Zölzer - Rapporteur - Professeur, Université Helmut Schmidt de Hambourg